If you enjoyed the post you just read, we have more to say!

 One of the biggest mistakes I made in the past is not getting feedback from YC alumni and ex-partners on my application.
 Many proactively offer to help with your application on Twitter.
 Take them up on it!
 You may have a certain writing style, but these people understand how YC thinks (and reads) and can help you craft a narrative that can help your application resonate with the partners.
 If you receive an interview invite, seek out help with mock interviews too, but avoid doing too many of them as they can make you sound overly rehearsed.

-You can read our YC W21 application if you are so inclined :)
+You can read our YC W21 application or see the application video below

 Finally, let's talk about the YC experience, and then we can touch upon the remote experience.